 - We all need to listen to children even though we may not always be comfortable with what we hear.

 We believe that every child should have access to a learning environment which encourages positive personal and social development in addition to academic success.

 Personal development is embedded throughout our curriculum; for example, students will also cover a scheme of work on e- safety in ICT lessons.
 The John Roan also delivers a range of PHSE drop- down days in which students are supported in learning about social and emotional wellbeing.
-Tutors will also discuss issues such as bullying, social and emotional well-being and safe use of the internet with their tutor groups during tutor time at the end of the school day
+Tutors will also discuss issues such as bullying, social and emotional well-being and safe use of the internet with their tutor groups during tutor time at the beginning of the school day

 We believe that all students have the right to be educated in an environment where there is mutual respect and cooperation.
 Bullying is contrary to this belief and we do everything possible to prevent it.